How to Take Photos for Plant Identification

 Plant Identification Photo Use Cases

-• Houseplant names: Visual identification helps when you have a photo but no name for the subject.
+• Houseplant names: A clear plant picture can turn an unknown leaf, flower, or tree into a likely identification.
 Take the whole pot, then capture leaf shape, stems, and growth habit to separate common look-alikes such as pothos, philodendron, and monstera.

 • Garden weeds and volunteers: Photo-based lookup is useful when a seedling appears in a bed and you need to decide whether to keep it or remove it.
 Add a close-up of the first true leaves and a wider shot showing how it grows from the soil.